Global Trade Analysis: MENA, UAE, and KSA

 The UAE and KSA Are Minor Players in MENA’s Total Food and Agriculture Exports and Imports

-- Food and agriculture accounts for approximately 4.5% and 3.5% of MENA’s imports and exports respectively; these percentages are expected to grow over the next 5 years
+- Food and agriculture account for approximately 4.5% and 3.5% of MENA’s imports and exports respectively; these percentages are expected to grow over the next five years.

 KSA Imports More Agriculture and Food Products Than Other MENA Countries

-- The UAE imports 50% less food and agriculture that other MENA countries
+- The UAE imports 50% less food and agriculture than other MENA countries.

 The UAE and KSA Export Less Food and Agriculture Products Compared to Other MENA Countries as a Percentage of Total Exports